YuriSamp/blueberry/README.md

 ### Storing the API keys in .env

-Create a file in the root directory of the project with env.
-And store your API keys in it, as shown in the .example.env file.
+Create a file in the root directory of the project with env.mjs And store your API keys in it, as shown in the .example.env file.

 ### Installing the dependencies